gabeklein/expressive-mvc/README.md

 <h1 id="managing-section">Structuring your state</h1>

-Another core purpose of deep-state, and using classes, is to "dumb down" the state you are writing.
+Another core purpose of use-controller, and using classes, is to "dumb down" the state you are writing.
 Ideally we want controllers to be really good at **one** thing, and be able to cooperate with other controllers as an ecosystem.

 > **This** is how we'll build better performing, easier to-work-with applications, even with the most complex of behavior.